Department of Otolaryngology

 Main Campus, 2010

-June Kleinfeld Wouff, D.Dent.
+June Kleinfeld Wolff, D.Dent.

-Instructor in Clinical Otolaryngology
+Voluntary Clinical Instructor in Otolaryngology

 Doctor of Dentistry, Washington University in St Louis, 1985